Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 Use your P.S. to capture your reader’s attention, summarize your message, and create urgency.
 Don’t think of it as an afterthought, but rather as a proven way to pack a punch at the end of your emails.

 Ask your clients for a style guide or examples of email copywriting they would like to emulate.
-You’ll quickly understand if they want to sound friendly and conversational or buttoned up and corporate.
-Most importantly, you’ll avoid sending emails that miss the mark.
+You’ll quickly understand if they want to sound friendly and conversational, or more formal and serious.

 How many emails do you receive each day?
 Probably dozens.

-Your readers are inundated with email notifications, too, and they don’t have the time or attention to slog through thousand-word-long emails.
+Your readers are inundated, too, and they don’t have the time or attention to slog through long emails.

 According to HubSpot, the ideal length of a sales email is between 50 and 125 words.
 So, keep your emails concise.
 Get to the point, and avoid wasting valuable email real estate on unimportant, flowery language.